Dieting – Why do we do it?

 Eating is necessary to sustain life and to provide us with the nourishment and energy to live life in a fulfilling and satisfying way.
 Eating is pleasurable and an integral part of family and social life.
 Food and eating can also become problematic when we use it in some of the ways listed above.
 Many of these reasons for eating are valid ways to manage our feelings when we are unsure of other ways to manage or cope.
 When we are using food in this way, it is common to experience a sense of shame and an urge to be secretive about our eating habits.
 This can lead to disordered eating, including dieting and crash dieting.

-If you would like to get off the dieting roundabout, call Nutrition Force about their Weight Loss Program or make an appointment for individual counselling with Diana.
+If you would like to get off the dieting roundabout, call Nutrition Force about their Individual consulting or make an appointment for counselling with Diana.

 Nutrition Force (08) 9385 7755